feathersjs/feathers/docs/guides/basics/schemas.md

 ## Handling messages

 Next we can look at the messages service schema.
-We want to include the date when the message was sent and the id of the user who sent it.
+We want to include the date when the message was created as `createdAt` and the id of the user who sent it as `userId`.
+When we get a message back, we also want to populate the `user` with the user data from `userId` so that we can show e.g. the user image and email.

 <LanguageBlock global-id="ts">